Bengaluru arrest of Rashtra Rakshan Dal leader sparks debate on border security, harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What sparked debate in Bengaluru?
+What sparked the debate described in the Bengaluru arrest article?

 ,